 Article 20 of the Law on Integrity (2017) stipulates the requirements for ensuring transparency in the decision-making process.
 The rules related to the procedures for ensuring transparency in the decision-making process of the public entity and the derogations from such rules are set forth in the Parliament’s Rules of Procedure, the Law No. 239/2008 on Transparency in the Decision-Making Process, and the normative acts of the government.

-General procedures for public consultation are set out in two Regulations of the Cabinet of Ministers of Ukraine: No. 996 “On the Procedure for Consulting the General Public on Establishing and Implementing the Public Policy and No. 976 “On the Procedure of Civic Expertise of the Activities of the Executive Bodies”, with essential amendments made on both regulations by the Regulation No. 234 of 8 April 2015.
+General procedures for public consultation are set out in two Decrees of the Cabinet of Ministers of Ukraine: No. 996 “On the Procedure for Consulting the General Public on Establishing and Implementing the Public Policy and No. 976 “On the Procedure of Civic Expertise of the Activities of the Executive Bodies”.
+The Decree No. 996 regulates general procedures for public consultations.
+However, the Decree is not compulsory for local governments, which means they can choose whether or not to follow such regulation on a local level.

-Public consultations are announced and conducted by units responsible for drafting acts.
-They can take place in the form of public discussions, e-consultations and surveys, as indicated in paragraph 11 of the Regulation No. 996.
-The main bodies involved in public consultation with regional executive authorities are bodies of local self-government and civil councils.
-Paragraph 12 of the same regulation stipulates that regional administrations are obliged to conduct public consultations on a number of issues and to take the propositions into consideration.
+According to this Decree, public consultations are announced and conducted by the executive authorities responsible for drafting acts.
+They can take place in the form of offline public discussions, e-consultations and surveys, as indicated in paragraph 11 of the Decree No. 996.

 To meaningfully increase citizen participation at local level, local authorities should develop a clear process of notification and public consultation in compliance with the Law No. 146/2014 “On Notification and Public Consultation”, including the review and consideration of recommendations provided by citizens and the reasons why any of the recommendations have been dismissed.